 If rates on your cards aren’t substantially different, you might pay off the smallest debt first, as quickly as possible.
 Doing so can give some people a psychological boost, and help you move on to the larger balances.

-A more proactive approach to paying off credit card debt is to refinance—borrowing money at a lower rate to pay off all credit cards, then developing a payment plan for your consolidated loan.
+A more proactive approach to paying off credit card debt is to refinance – borrowing money at a lower rate to pay off all your credit cards, then developing a payment plan for your consolidated loan.
 Refinancing typically results in lower costs due to the lower interest rate.

 There are three common refinancing approaches:

-- Consolidating debt on a credit card with a low rate on balance transfers.
+- Consolidating debt on a balance transfer credit card

 - A personal loan